dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 #### EDA 3.
 Finalize the model and plot the line of best fit to predict the price

-- Finally, test the model to predict house prices in King County.
+- Test the model to predict house prices in King County.

 ### Process Overview: